 The name "A Tea Leaf" is a play on the pronunciation of my name.
 "A" is for Alissa and "Tea Leaf" comes from my last name, Thiele, which is pronounced "TEA-lee).
 See what I did there?
 And I do love tea... preferably a minty one :)

 Ever since I was little, I've loved to make things with my hands.
 This started out as drawings and paintings, and then lead to majoring in Graphic Design in college.
 After a few years in the real world, my husband and I (and our cat, Yoshimi) packed up and moved to Portland to be surrounded by music, nature, and amazingly creative people.

 The Pacific Northwest immediately began to inspire my artwork.
 I started creating collage work with found papers & botanical drawings under the name A Tea Leaf.
 I also got interested in the idea of making my art/designs wearable and began learning about jewelry making.
 I found that jewelry allowed me to explore art from a whole new perspective.
 I was addicted!

-One of my illustrations is going to be featured on the set of the new HBO show 'Big Little Lies' (starring Reese Witherspoon, Nicole Kidman, and Adam Scott)!
+One of my illustrations was just featured on the set of the HBO show 'Big Little Lies' (starring Reese Witherspoon, Nicole Kidman, and Adam Scott)!

 What are some projects you hope to tackle in the future?